jenkins-hero/aws-cdk-examples/jenkins-kaniko/README.md

 ## Cleanup

 Don't forget to remove your deployment to avoid unnecessary costs.

+1. within the AWS console remove any images from the *kaniko-demo* ECR repository
-You can do this by deleting the CloudFormation stack from within the AWS console or with this command:
+1. delete the CloudFormation stack from within the AWS console or run this command:
 `cdk destroy --context certificateArn=<certificate-arn> --context hostedZoneName=<hosted-zone-name>`